ongyx/windsong/README.md

 Some restrictions apply due to limitations of the Genshin Impact instruments themselves:

 - Only notes in the C major scale (C, D, E, F, G, A, B) can be played.
 No sharps or flats (yet).
+  However, you can transpose notes with the `-t` option.
 - Notes must be between C3 and B5.

 Any invalid notes are replaced with a dash `-`.